robinoldman/bike-site/README.md

 Hangman/tnt image
-central to the game is changing hangman image.
+central to the game is the changing hangman image.
 This image consists of a tnt block with a fuse.
 I used a playful image that was related to mountains which gave a clear visual representation of how many goes the player has left
 ![hangman image](./assets/images/hangman.png)